📢 Adult Classes: Enrol Before 2/06 and Get $50 OFF Comprehensive and Express Courses

 Article 6 – The postage is the school’s responsibility.
 (Teachers may organise a selection of the best drawings but please note we welcome all drawings).

-Article 7 -The deadline for receipt of drawings is the 19th July 2024.
+Article 7 – The deadline for receipt of drawings is Friday 1st August 2025.
 We take no responsibility for entries that are lost, delayed, misdirected or incomplete or cannot be delivered or entered for any technical or other reason.

 Article 8 – The jury will be presided over by the director of the AFM assisted whenever possible by a guest Artist.
 AFM staff and/or board members are invited to compose the judging panel.
 The decision is final and no correspondence will be entered into.